Hashnode/mern-starter/README.md

 All the assets images, fonts goes here.
 All of these will be copied to `dist` folder while running in production and served from there.

 #### modules
-Modules are way of organising different domain specific modules in the project.
+Modules are the way of organising different domain-specific modules in the project.
 A typical module contains the following
 ```
 | - Post
   | - __tests__ // all the tests for this module goes here